In this article, I explain what is knowledge work and why it’s an important practice for content creators.

 Tip: Numbers and stats can become overwhelming.
 Instead, categorise the important ones into lead and lag measures.
 Review them once or twice a week rather than every day.

 When Google released a search algorithm update in June 2021, I caught myself checking my web stats every day.
 Two or three times a week was insightful, but certainly not every day.
 Dips in traffic led me onto an emotional rollercoaster that couldn’t directly influence revenue.
+You might also be keen to learn how creators can stop overthinking.

 2. Processing Information